Student-centric advice and objective recommendations

-Many college students depend on financial aid to help fund their education.
+College isn’t cheap, and you’re likely looking for options to help pay for it.
+In fact, many college students depend on financial aid to help fund their education.
 However, not all students are eligible to receive aid.
 Not receiving any aid can make a student wonder “why didn’t I get any financial aid?”
-There are several possible reasons.
-Continue reading to learn more!
+There are several possible reasons, so keep reading to learn more!

 You didn’t complete the FAFSA

 In order to receive federal financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) annually.
 The FAFSA is used by the Department of Education and schools to determine a student’s eligibility for financial aid.
 If you did not complete the FAFSA for the academic year when you are seeking aid, you won’t receive any.